 How What You Already Know Can Help Your Writing Career

-The second step in creating your ideal writer’s life is to use what you know already to start your writing career right now.
+The second step in creating your ideal writer’s life is to use what you already know to start your career as a writer right now.
 Think of it as tapping into your personal super power (you have one, even if you don’t know it) to launch your writing career faster.

 Start by looking back at your work history — what field do you know well that a generalist writer might not?
 This secret super power helps you stand out from other writers and makes you more likely to win that first freelance job.